 If it is less than 2 hours until your appointment time, please call the surgery reception on (01793) 536541 to cancel your appointment.
 Non-attendance for appointments is unacceptable without notice, and you may be asked to register elsewhere if you are a frequent non-responder.

-If you need a domiciliary (home visit) visit, please request between 8.30 am and 12 noon.
+If you need a domiciliary (home visit) visit, please request between 8:30am and 11:00am.

 A doctor or nurse may phone you back as it may be that your problem can be dealt with by telephone advice, or that it would be more appropriate to send a nurse, or indeed arrange a hospital attendance.